-If you receive an inheritance, your trustee is able to claim this to help repay your debts.
-This applies if the right to an inheritance arises before or during your bankruptcy.
+If you receive an inheritance, your trustee can claim this to help repay your debts.
+This applies if the right to the inheritance arises before or during your bankruptcy.

 You, or the executor of the will must notify your trustee of the inheritance within 14 days of becoming aware of the entitlement.
 If you receive the inheritance before your bankruptcy begins, you will need to put this information in your application.
 When you enter bankruptcy, your trustee can request supporting documents.

-The Bankruptcy Act[?] does not impose any restrictions to prevent you being an executor of a will during bankruptcy.
+The Bankruptcy Act[?] does not prevent you being an executor of a will during bankruptcy.

 Shares and dividends are assets that the trustee can claim.
 This also applies to restricted shares and shares in your employer's business or a private company.